dylandalton/stock-terminal/README.md

 - [x] Ensure that once a user navigates to the homepage, portfolio holdings data remains there even if they leave the page
 - [x] Modify stock holding page to also include various bits of information about said stock (market cap ect..)
 - [x] Implement Web Scraping endpoint in backend for articles, making use of the response from News endpoint
-- [] Ensure every news result from the News API response is then used in the web scraping endpoint
+- [x] Ensure every news result from the News API response is then used in the web scraping endpoint
-- [] Implement news section in StockHolding page using Web Scraping
+- [x] Implement news section in StockHolding page using Web Scraping
+- [] Allow users to click on an article and be navigated to that website
 - [] ensure symbol and company name fields are read only when user clicks buy/sell button
 - [x] Implement spinners instead of static loading text across application